ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   migration_id
     Whether a 1\-byte migration ID should be assigned to this console.

-    :literal:`yes` assigns a migration ID to the console.
+    :literal:`yes` \- Assigns a migration ID to the console (MIGID).

-    :literal:`no` explicitly sets the console to not have a migration ID.
+    :literal:`no` \- Explicitly sets the console to not have a migration ID.

-    :literal:`delete` removes the migration ID parameter from the profile entirely (NOMIGID).
+    :literal:`delete` \- Removes the migration ID parameter from the profile (NOMIGID).

     This option is mutually exclusive with :literal:`delete`.